Authors of the Sutton Writing Group

 S. M. Nevermore PDF for our 3-ring binder

 Jane has published a short true children's story on the move of a historical building in Grafton.
-She's also released "Vintage Hollow" - a series of humorous stories based on residents in a senior living facility.
+She's also released over ten books in her "Vintage Hollow" series - humorous stories based on residents in a senior living facility.
+She has another children's book series she's writing about Homer, a cat who lives in the Grafton Historical Society.

 Jane Nozzolillo PDF for our 3-ring binder